We’re committed to honest reviews. Links are from partners, but you come first.

 - If they discover a difference in price, you’ll receive an email alert

 - Plus, Paribus also alerts you in real time when price drops occur

-Best of all, Paribus runs 24/7 in the background on auto-pilot.
+Best of all, Paribus runs 24/7 in the background.
 It’s a set-it-and-forget-it refund hunter.

 If you’re concerned about privacy, Paribus is a smart choice because they don’t sell or share your data.

 As soon as Paribus discovers an eligible refund, the refund process starts and that money goes back to your debit card or bank account.
 Another great feature: Paribus requires little to no effort after the actual signup process.

 How could we not detail how Paribus works in a Paribus review?